 The idea is to integrate the data coming from different sources to add variables to each register in the PR to complete the information.

 The population census end product can be considered as a matrix of (approx.) 47 million rows (people) with a few columns coming from the PR information and many other additional columns for the rest of variables based on the integrated information from sources.
+Some variables are easily estimated from records, but in other cases the challenge is much greater.

 Figure 1.
 The population census final product.

-Some variables are easily estimated from records, but in other cases the challenge is much greater.

 A similar approach is made for the housing census based on a directory of dwellings and adding existing information in administrative sources.

 In order to help users understand the production process and better interpret the results we will provide extra information (metadata) of the sources or methods used for each cell value.
 A detailed breakdown of this extra information is provided in the following section.
 The pre-census file for 2016 (PCF-2016) has already been built following this strategy.